 Basecamp are proud to work with the ski and snowboard divisions of NZSIA to provide aspiring skiers and snowboarders the chance to qualify as Level 1 and 2 Instructors.

 Ski/Snowboard Level One is the entry-level instructors course designed for those wishing to enter the snowsports industry.
-The five-day course includes teaching adults and children, first time skiers/snowboarders and those up to a advanced beginner level.
-Technical and teaching theory knowledge will be assessed by a written test.To pass the exam participants should be advanced skiers/snowboarders comfortable on all gradients of piste and easy off piste.
+The five-day course includes teaching adults and children, first time skiers/snowboarders and those up to an advanced beginner level.
+Technical and teaching theory knowledge will be assessed by a written test.To pass the exam, participants should be advanced skiers/snowboarders comfortable on all gradients of piste and easy off piste.